flyingrhinonz/nccm/README.md

 - `/etc/nccm.yml`

+Tips on nccm.yml location - if you're a single user then placement of nccm.yml doesn't matter and it's probably easiest to place it in one of the home dir locations.
+In a multiuser system, placing nccm.yml in each user's home dir will allow each user to use their personalized settings if nccm.yml is present, and if not present then fallback to default settings from /etc/nccm.yml.

 nccm requires Python3 to be installed on your machine, which should already be present on most Linux boxes.
 Most Python library dependencies are already present